Toxic Nonstick Cookware

 Our bodies require iron on a daily basis, regularly cooking with cast iron, will provide approximately just less than 20% of our daily iron needs.
 The only people who should be affected by this degree of iron intake would be individuals who suffer from iron issues.
 People who have iron deficiencies rather than suffering ill effects would actually benefit from the use of cast iron cookware.

-Safety Issues With Older or Imported Cookware and Dishes.
+There Can be Safety Issues With Imported and Older Cookware Items

 Canada and the U.S.A. now have strict production standards in place for all food related products.
 Products marketed in these countries are deemed safe and acceptable for human use.